 His areas of interest include Aesthetics and Philosophy of Art, Philosophical Psychology, Philosophy of Film, Philosophy of Food, and Philosophy of Literature with particular attention paid to underexplored art forms and scientifically informed approaches to the study of the arts.
 He is a co-editor of five books including The Art of Comics: A Philosophical Approach (Wiley) and Aesthetics and the Sciences of Mind (OUP), has written more than twenty book chapters, and has published articles in a wide range of journals including The Journal of Aesthetics and Art Criticism, British Journal of Aesthetics, Australasian Journal of Philosophy, Inquiry, Philosophy and Phenomenological Research, and WIREs Cognitive Science.

 “Philosophers of art have tended to focus on fine or 'high' art—I've worked on art forms such as comics, videogames, improvisational dance, rap, and the short story,” explains Meskin.
 He has co-authored with a wide range of philosophers in Europe, the US, and Japan and has shown a commitment to multi-disciplinary collaboration by working with linguists, psychologists, and dancers.
 While at Leeds he worked with others to put on a number of major international events, including conferences on dance improvisation, race and aesthetics, the aesthetics and psychology of fashion, and post-punk.

 Meskin looks forward to joining the UGA community and is eager to explore Athens’ rich creative culture.
-"I was really impressed by students and faculty during my visit to the University of Georgia,” he says.
-“The people I met were intellectually engaged, excited about the University and the town of Athens, generous with their time, and a pleasure to talk to.
+"I am really impressed by students and faculty at the University of Georgia,” he says.
+“The people I've met are intellectually engaged, excited about the University and the town of Athens, generous with their time, and a pleasure to talk to.
 My family and I are very excited about our move."